scancer-org/api/docs/contributing.md

 will get you in touch with teams working on data modelling who would be happy to use your assistance with better training our models.

-You can also get in touch if you would like to user [prototypes of our application](https://scancer.org/) and provide feedback to improve its usage in a clinical setting.
+You can also get in touch if you would like to use [prototypes of our application](https://scancer.org/) and provide feedback to improve its usage in a clinical setting.